Login or Register for FREE!

 To understand what is happening, consider an uncharged capacitor which has no voltage across it.
 The voltage appears as the charge flows into the capacitor.
 (Flowing charge is current.)
 So therefore, current leads voltage.
 Inductors act opposite as a change in voltage changes the current flow or voltage leads current.

-Last edited by micro.
+Last edited by jd_whitaker.
 Register to edit

 Tags: none